4 Hurricane Preparedness Tips for Your Stormwater Pond

 4. Meet with a Professional

 One of the best proactive strategies is a professional stormwater inspection.
-During these inspections, aquatic management professionals can identify shoreline erosion, clogging and damage to concrete inlets and outlets, problematic invasive species infestations and any other failings within the infrastructure that may lead to complications during high-water events.
+During these inspections, aquatic management professionals can identify shoreline erosion, clogging or damage to concrete inlets and outlets, problematic invasive species infestations, and any other problems within the infrastructure that may lead to complications during high-water events.
 Sometimes this inspection can lead to recommendations such as flushing storm drains, repairing cracking hardscape, or clearing vegetation within the wetlands behind outflow structures to facilitate the flow of water from a pond.

-Hurricanes are stressful events, even without having to worry about the lakes or stormwater ponds in your coastal community.
-Understanding the potential areas of concern and having a plan of action ahead of time can help alleviate this stress.
-A few precautionary measures will help prepare your freshwater systems and will help minimize the chance of flooding, infrastructure damage, and fish kills during this dangerous eventuality.
+Hurricanes are stressful events, even without having to worry about stormwater ponds in your coastal community.
+Understanding the potential areas of concern and creating an action plan ahead of time can help alleviate this stress.
+A few precautionary measures will help prepare your freshwater systems and will help minimize the chance of flooding, infrastructure damage, and fish kills during this dangerous yet inevitable weather event.